carlosj-rr/CastNet/README.md

 For a user-defined number of genes _n_, and a sequence length of _s_ (which CastNet corrects to the closest number that is a multiple of 3), this is a matrix of _n_ rows (each gene) by _s/3_ columns, each containing a codon.
 For more efficient computing, codons and, by extension, sequences are not coded as strings, but as integers.
 The equivalences are as follows: ```A: 1, C: 2, T: 3, G: 4```.
 In order to see the sequences as a string of characters, use the ```translate_int_seq()``` function in the file ```CastNet_out_funcs.py```.
 Once a regular run is finished, CastNet automatically produces an alignment for each gene, in FASTA character format, using the prefix given at runtime to identify each gene.
 The 'ali_saver()' function in the output functions file will produce these for an abitrary number of populations, and will randomly choose one member of the population for a sequence.

 ### [2] Proteome
 This array has the exact same dimensions as the genome, but instead of codons, it has the unicode equivalent of the single-letter code for each amino acid.
 Stop codons are marked with the underscore, "\_", which is unicode value 95.
 The translation table used is based on the Standard Genetic code (i.e. vertebrate nuclear).
 Other codes can be added, although it is unlikely they will affect the broader results.
+The unicode values for any unicode character can be obtained in python with the ord("char") command.

 ### [3] Gene regulatory matrix: __R__
 This is an _n x n_ matrix which contains all the gene-gene interactions that can occur.
 Each column contains the value by which a gene's arbitrary quantity will affect another gene's arbitrary quantity.
 Note that this matrix is non-reversible: values above and under the diagonal are different, and mean different things.
 For example, the regulatory effect of Gene A (column) on Gene C (row) is __not__ the same as the regulatory effect of Gene C (column) on Gene A (row).
 This is akin to a gene regulatory network (GRN) as stipulated by Wagner and Espinosa-Soto (see references above).
 The diagonal contains the values reflecting gene self-regulation.